docusealco/docuseal/docs/api/csharp.md

       "schema": {
         "type": "integer"
       },
-      "description": "The unique identifier of the documents template.", "example": 1000001
+      "description": "The unique identifier of the document template.", "example": 1000001
     }
   ],